Cave Creek, Arizona: Transportation

 Cave Creek residents use Phoenix Sky Harbor International Airport or Mesa Gateway Airport to fly on commercial airlines.
 Deer Valley Airport, the closest airport to Cave Creek, is a very active general aviation airport.

 Residents and visitors often rely on private ground transportation services, such as limousine and black car providers, for airport transfers and local travel given the lack of public transit.
-Notable local options include Cave Creek Limousine, an A-rated BBB-accredited service offering airport shuttles, charters, and luxury transport in the Cave Creek and Carefree areas.

 Cave Creek is not a member of Valley Metro and therefore, does not have local bus service.

 The junction of Cave Creek Road and Carefree Highway is located at the south edge of Cave Creek.